-Building Your Ideal Garage Apartment
+Building The Ideal Garage Apartment

 Without putting on an addition, you can easily make a garage apartment out of your unused space.
 Before you begin any construction, check with your local zoning ordinance in case you need any permits to change your existing garage into a livable room.
 Here are some factors to consider as you get your project underway.

 A garage apartment will need to have at least four electrical outlets and perhaps separate plumbing from the main house.
 Luckily, most garages are built with these features already in place.
 Depending on your design, you may need to move some outlets or add on some plumbing.
 If you need to put in a kitchenette or a bathroom, it may require some major construction.